 Too shy to say

 On the surface these are simple questions.
 Diving deeper into the space over the recent year, I have come to realise that the real challenge is not stress itself, but more so helping people “help themselves”.
 The reason being, that we today live in a society that stigmatises “mental instability”.
 That we live in a world, where you and me are shy to admit that work-related stress is a real challenge — not just at a financial and societal level, but at a deep down human level.

-(In the meanwhile: help us develop the app by becoming a Beta-tester right here)
+Stay tuned for more blog posts coming soon.
+In the meanwhile: help us develop the app by becoming a Beta-tester right here!